OUXT-Polaris/HP/content/ja/authors/YuseiNagao/_index.md

 ---
 # Display name
-title: 小田島 拓海
+title: 長尾 悠世

 # Username (this should match the folder name)
 authors:
-- TakumiKotajima
+- YuseiNagao

 # Is this the primary user of the site?
 superuser: true